Fota House, Arboretum & Gardens is located in Ireland’s Ancient East, where vibrant history and modern life meet.

 Walk the East Cork Coastline

-Take a stroll on the Ballycotton Cliff Walk for breathtaking Atlantic views, then trace the coastline and visit East Cork’s picturesque towns and villages, where you’ll find heritage and creativity at every turn.
+Take a stroll on the Ballycotton Cliff Walk for breathtaking Atlantic views, then trace the coastline and visit East Cork’s stunning towns and villages, where you’ll find heritage and creativity at every turn.